 Hours: Monday to Sunday, 7am to 5pm

 The Sunshine Farm is not just a stunning tourist spot — it’s also a beautiful symbol of hope.
-Known to empower persons with disabilities by providing them with livelihood opportunities, the flower farm is run by advocates for inclusivity and diversity.
-Here, you can also buy sunflowers for ₱150 apiece, and purchase souvenirs at their shop — proceeds allow the farm to provide more opportunities for PWDs!
+Known to empower persons with disabilities by providing them with livelihood opportunities, this flower farm in the Philippines is run by advocates for inclusivity and diversity.
+Here, you can also buy sunflowers for ₱150 apiece, and purchase souvenirs at their shop; proceeds allow the farm to provide more opportunities for PWDs!